 Luther's career, like that of Erasmus, began in a monastic cell in the scholarly study of Scripture.
 To Luther, as to his contemporaries, God at first seemed silent and distant.
-There was no Word of certainty-only the conflict words of tradition, reason, philosophy, councils, decretals, and commentaries.
+There was no Word of certainty - only the conflict words of tradition, reason, philosophy, councils, decretals, and commentaries.
 While preparing lectures on Romans, Galatians, and the Psalms, however, Luther discovered that he was dealing with something other than ancient religious documents.
-In the canon Luther encountered Christ and learned the meaning of the Master's words, "Search the Scriptures; for in them ye think ye have eternal life; and they are they which testify of me" (John 5:39).
+In the canon Luther encountered Christ, and learned the meaning of the Master's words, "Search the Scriptures; for in them ye think ye have eternal life; and they are they which testify of me" (John 5:39 AV).
 For Luther the Bible was the very Word of God, for in Scripture "Christ speaks" (Christus loquens).
-Study of the Bible ceased to be just an academic enterprise-it become a personal conversation between Luther and his Lord.
-Dr. Carl Henry, long-time editor of Christianity Today, was persuaded that just as Luther believed that Christ was "in, with, and under" the earthly elements of bread and wine in the Lord's Supper to assure the sinner of salvation, so the Wittenberg reformer was also convinced that the Master was "in, with, and under" the words and text of Sacred Scripture to summon men to faith and to bestow on them the Holy Spirit.
+Study of the Bible ceased to be just an academic enterprise - it became a personal conversation between Luther and his Lord.
+Dr. Carl Henry, long-time editor of Christianity Today, was persuaded that just as Luther believed that

+Christ was "in, with, and under" the earthly elements of bread and wine in the Lord's Supper to assure the sinner of salvation, so the Wittenberg reformer was also convinced that the Master was "in, with, and under" the words and text of Sacred Scripture to summon men to faith and to bestow on them the Holy Spirit.
 10

 This discovery of the Word of God, what Dr. Henry calls "the inscripturated Christ," solved for Luther the problem of the silent and distant Deity.
 Since the Ascension, Christ, the Personal Word, is present among the faithful in the Written Word of Scripture and in the Sacramental Word of Baptism and the Eucharist.
-These two-Word and Sacrament-are the "means of grace" whereby forgiveness is proclaimed and the Church is called into existence.
+These two - Word and Sacrament - are the "means of grace" whereby forgiveness is proclaimed and the Church is called into existence.
 Apart from the Scriptures and the Sacraments there is no Church, no salvation, no Word, no Christ.
 Luther's position on Scripture implies that Christ's presence is now mediate, not immediate.

-This teaching has saved Lutheran Protestantism from two dangers: (1.)
-It has dispelled the temptation to heed false prophecy.
+This teaching has saved Lutheran Protestantism from two dangers:

+1. There is the temptation of false prophecy.
 The "Spiritualists" of the Reformation Era sought an immediate word from the Lord apart from the Scriptures.
-This quest for voices and visions resulted in a demonic summons to heresy and revolutionary violence, as is illustrated in the life of Thomas Muentzer and the strange career of "the Meunster Saints."
-(2.)
-This teaching has also checked the natural tendency to substitute the traditions of men for the Word of God.
-The Church of the Middle Ages allowed this tendency free rein.
-Nineteenth-century divines, more influenced by the spirit of the age than by the Spirit of the Scriptures, spoke of a "progressive," "continuing," or "evolving revelation."
-The revelation of God's will is by no means complete, they taught; rather, it is a gradual process unfolding itself in the Church.
-The Church becomes the creator of the Word rather than the creature of the Word.
-The real order of events is thus inverted.
-Since Scripture becomes the "supreme good work of the Church," justification by grace alone becomes unthinkable.
-Works-righteousness reigns supreme.
+This quest for voices and visions resulted in a demonic summons to heresy and revolutionary violence as is illustrated in the life of Thomas Muentzer and the strange career of "the Muenster Saints."

+2. There is the tendency to substitute the traditions of men for the Word of God.
+This occurred in the Church of the Middle Ages.
+Nineteenth century divines, more influenced by the spirit of the age than the Spirit of the Scriptures, spoke of a "progressive, "continuing," or "evolving revelation."
+God's will is only partially revealed because it comes gradually in a process perpetuated in the Church.
+The Church becomes the creator of the Word rather than the creature of the Scriptures.
+The real order of events was inverted.
+Since Scripture becomes the "supreme good work of the Church," to even think of justification by grace alone becomes unthinkable.
+Works righteousness is dominant.

-In actuality, however, the Word creates the Church.
-Here is the fundamental reason for the success of the Reformation-the recovery of Scripture.
+The Word creates the Church.
+Here is the fundamental reason for the success of the Reformation - the recovery of Scripture.
 Luther explained his accomplishments in such terms: